Was this helpful?

 You can set up guest mode so that guests are only allowed access to certain apps or websites, making it easier than ever before for them to have fun without compromising your security.

-With guest mode on your Samsung TV, you can enjoy peace of mind knowing that only those with the right credentials have access to the digital content stored on it.
+With guest mode on your Samsung TV, you can enjoy peace of mind knowing that only those with the right credentials can access the digital content.

 FAQs